ncatlab/nlab-content/pages/842.md

   \underset{\leftarrow}{\lim} F \coloneqq TerminalObj(C_{/F})
 $$

-(well defined up to a ontractible space of choices).
+(well defined up to a contractible space of choices).

 A **colimit** in a quasi-category is accordingly an limit in the [[opposite quasi-category]].